Getting your first driver’s license is a big privilege and an even more significant responsibility.

-To earn a learners permit, you must be fifteen years old in most states.
-At sixteen or seventeen you can move up to an intermediate and provisional license, and when you are eighteen, you can finally get your full drivers license minus all of the restrictions.
+To earn a learner’s permit, you must be fifteen years old in most states.
+At sixteen or seventeen you can move up to an intermediate and provisional license, and when you are eighteen, you can finally get your full driver’s license minus all of the restrictions.

 You will be required to practice driving for a minimum of fifty hours, ten of these hours will be nighttime driving.
 When you have only a learner’s permit, you are only allowed to drive with another adult licensed driver.
 You are restricted to daytime only hours for the first three months.
-After the three month period, your time will be extended to ten pm.
+After the three-month period, your time will be extended to ten pm.

 In the state of Florida, in addition to all of these steps, you must complete a drug and alcohol course online and be able to submit your certificate of completion.
 This course trains you on the dangers of driving while impaired, and you will gain a greater awareness of drugs and alcohol.

 Important Points to Remember